best-surrogacy-agencies-in-denver colorado

 • Medical oversight with clinical accountability.
 Ask who performs surrogate screening and who bears responsibility if a health complication arises during pregnancy.
 Agencies staffed entirely by coordinators outsource all medical judgment; agencies led by physicians bring clinical accountability into the matching decision itself.
 This distinction affects both safety outcomes and who answers for them.

 • Compensation transparency before you apply.
 The best Colorado agencies publish first-time surrogate compensation figures publicly — not just “competitive pay” language.
 Ask whether the figure quoted is true take-home compensation or a bundled total that includes reimbursable expenses.
 Agencies that mix reimbursements into their headline number inflate the apparent pay rate.
+Our guide to how much surrogates make breaks this down in detail.

 • Escrow requirements and timing.
 Colorado law does not mandate escrow funding — it is a best practice.
 Confirm that the agency requires all intended parent funds to be deposited in a third-party escrow account before any medical procedures begin.
 This protects the surrogate’s payment security and the intended parents’ financial exposure if a journey ends early.